There are a ton of Thai festivals.

 Bo Sang Umbrella Festival – 3rd weekend – Every year the village of Bo Sang (on the outskirts of Chiang Mai toward San Kamphaeng) holds its Umbrella Festival celebrating the village’s traditional practices and products.
 There are parades, markets and shows held at the centre of town throughout the weekend.
 In 2018 the festival is expected to be held from January 19-21 2018.

-Chiang Mai Flower Festival – 1st weekend – In February, Chiang Mai’s flowers are in full bloom and celebrated with a weekend long display of parades, intricate floats decorated solely with flower buds, and plenty of plants for sale.
+Chiang Mai Flower Festival – 1st weekend – As soon as you touch down in the Land of Smiles you’ll notice that flowers are everywhere.
+From intricate offerings made from fresh flowers daily, to lush gardens and fun flower bouquets, in Thailand you’re never far from beautiful blooms.
+In February, Chiang Mai’s flowers are in full bloom and celebrated with a weekend long display of parades, intricate floats decorated solely with flower buds, and plenty of plants for sale.
 The inner moat road at the southwest corner (near Suan Buak Hat park) is closed to traffic as visitors wander the stalls and marvel at the floats.
-In 2018 the Chiang Mai Flower Festival will be held from February 2nd-4th.
+In 2019 the Chiang Mai Flower Festival will be held from February 1st-3rd.

 Poi San Long – March 30th – April 9th – Originating from the Shan people of Burma, the three-day Poy San Long ceremony is a mass ordination of boys (often between the ages of 7 – 14) into monastic life.
 The tradition starts with the boys dressing up as the young Buddha when he was still a prince and ends on the third day with the ordinations earning the boys and their families merit.